The Transformative Power of an ADHD Diagnosis for Older Women

 ADHD Challenge #3: Emotional Dysregulation

-From irritability and anxiety to meltdowns and rejection sensitivity, the women with whom I spoke reported that emotional dysregulation interferes with relationships and daily living.
+From irritability and anxiety to meltdowns and rejection sensitivity, emotional dysregulation interferes with relationships and daily living for most of the women with whom I spoke.

 - Emotional dysregulation is a natural, significant part of ADHD.
 Not many people recognize that ADHD impacts emotions, too.
 In my view, it’s necessary to view ADHD as a disorder of self-regulation first before you begin to develop emotional regulation skills.